PsichiX/Oxygengine/book/src/cli/asset-pipeline.md

 tilesets, prefabs with entities from level layers and additional data assets from used grid layer values.

-Asset pipelien tools are just CLI binaries that uses `oxygengine-build-tools` crate types to read input data passed to your tool, and your tool job is to write new files to given path.
+Asset pipeline tools are just CLI binaries that uses `oxygengine-build-tools` crate types to read input data passed to your tool, and your tool job is to write new files to given path.
 That means, if you need to have support for custom/additional asset sources, you can easily make an asset pipeline tool for it.

 **IMPORTANT:**
-When using either HA renderer or composite renderer, you have to also install their asset pipeline tools for asset pipeline to be able to bake assets.
+When using HA renderer, you have to also install their asset pipeline tools for asset pipeline to be able to bake assets.
 These are:
 - `cargo install oxygengine-ha-renderer-tools`